Agnogh/pirate-resort/README.md

 For the Gallery page, I set both colour and background image in case images do not load, background colour can give contrast to the context making it stand out.
 ![water_background_for_gallery](https://github.com/user-attachments/assets/f6958bcd-c712-4f22-8a5d-692f44e3516d)

-For the nav bar I did something similar where I wanted to represent more sky
+For the nav bar, I did something similar where I wanted to represent more sky
 ![header_background_image](https://github.com/user-attachments/assets/f8511518-8410-410c-915f-ca455d9be1b7)

 The footer was something related to water (so opposite of the nav bar and sky)